jaime-gg/ez-commerce/README.md

 # EZ-COMMERCE: An E-commerce Back End
 I was tasked with developing the back end of am e-commerce site, which are known for specializing in internet retail.
 This assignment pushed to to utilize the skills I have learned to hone over the past few assignments by taking a working Express.js API and configure it to use Sequelize to interact with a MySQL database.

 By following the instructions I was able to efficiently go though the provided files and append the necessary code for a functional back-end.
-First it was by successfully initiating a database in conjunction with both the provided SCHEMA.SQL and the connection file that was supported with a .ENV file.
+First it was by successfully initiating a database in conjunction with both the provided SCHEMA.SQL and the connection file that was supported by an .ENV file.
 Then I went through the models and added the desired columns, followed by developing the needed associations, and was finished when I developed functional api routes that created, pulled, updated, and deleted data.

 ## Given: User Story